jorgegarcelan/euguess/README.md

 ## 📦 Access to Datasets and Models

-For access to the datasets and models used in this project, please contact the contributors via email.
+To access the datasets and models used in this project, please contact the contributors via email.

 ---